 |Baseline (Fall 2010 to Fall 2011)||Fall 2012 to Fall 2013||Fall 2013 to Fall 2014||Fall 2014 to Fall 2015||Fall 2015 to Fall 2016||Fall 2016 to Fall 2017||Fall 2017 to Fall 2018|

 The full report of Tennessee Tech’s 2nd to 3rd year student retention data can be found on the Tennessee Tech IR website .
 The 2nd to 3rd year retention rate of 85% in Fall 2011 was taken as the baseline, and the target retention rate was set as a 2% increase in the 2nd to 3rd year retention.
 As shown on Table 2 below, Tennessee Tech has maintained very promising 2nd to 3rd year retention rates.

 Table 2: 2nd to 3rd Year Retention Rates

 |Baseline (Fall 2009 to Fall 2011)||Fall 2010 to Fall 2012||Fall 2011 to Fall 2013||Fall 2012 to Fall 2014||Fall 2013 to Fall 2015||Fall 2014 to Fall 2016|

 Student Graduation Rate

-Graduation rates and degrees awarded are also included in the TTU Institutional Research Annual Report .
+Graduation rates and degrees awarded are also included in the Tennessee Tech Institutional Research website .
 A six-year graduation rate of 50.0% in Academic Year 2011 was used as baseline and target rate was set as a 5% increase over five years in six-year graduation rate.
-As indicated in Table 3 below, TTU has maintained a very stable six-year graduation rate.
+As indicated in Table 3 below, Tennessee Tech has maintained a very stable six-year graduation rate.
 The university is continually implementing the actions in Flight Plan to increase the student graduate rate.